 Securing data is the law across several industries and you’re a legal expert.
 Ensuring your own practice is properly safeguarding client data should be simple, right?
 Not so much.
 This means that it’s more important than ever for your firm to rely on IT and cyber security professionals to guide you to cyber safety.
 There’s a long list of procedures that should be implemented to defend your client data.
 But without a boots on the ground, first line of defense, they mean nothing.
-That’s why one of the most important steps is to train your staff.
+That’s why one of the most important steps is employee security training.

 Unfortunately, the ABA Tech Report 2018 found that not all firms are providing technical training.
 In fact, the number of firms providing training is decreasing.
 According to the ABA, “Only a slim majority of respondents (56.9%) indicated that there was technology training of any kind available at their firm.
 This is a marked decline from the 74.3% of respondents who responded affirmatively in 2017, 70.5% in 2016, and 67% in 2015”.
 Typically, the larger the law firm, the more training is available (below).

 While we agree that general technical training is important in today’s email age, firms can’t forget to include cyber security best practices in their training program.
-Smaller firms, which often invest less in security, are targeted more frequently than those larger firms that place an emphasis on technical training.
+Smaller firms, which often invest less in security, are targeted more frequently than those larger firms that train their employees and place an emphasis on technical training.

 Here are 5 topics your firm should include in its cyber security curricula: